mfg92/hugo-shortcode-gallery/README.md

 scaling uses the high quality *Lanczos* filter.

 If `previewType` is set to "blur" (or "color"), a very low resolution image (or a single pixel image) will be loaded for every image in the gallery first.
-The hight resolution thumbnail images (see `thumbnailResizeOptions`) will only be loaded if they are on the currently visible part of the page (or close to it).
+The high resolution thumbnail images (see `thumbnailResizeOptions`) will only be loaded if they are on the currently visible part of the page (or close to it).
 This leads to a faster loading page.
 You can set `previewType` to "none" to disable this feature and all thumbnails will be directly loaded.

 Enable `embedPreview` to let hugo embed the tiny preview image directly in the page HTML as a base64 strings.
 This reduces the amount of required network round trip times.